scaleoutsystems/fedn-ultralytics-tutorial/examples/african-wildlife/README.md

 mkdir datasets
 ```
 2. Download the dataset from https://github.com/ultralytics/assets/releases/download/v0.0.0/african-wildlife.zip
-3. Unzip and move the folder to the "datasets" directory you created in step 1
+3. Unzip and move the folder to the "datasets" directory you just created

 Then run the script partition_data.py to split the dataset into random partitions to distribute to the clients.